 Exploring Lynn Canyon Park--and crossing the free Lynn Canyon Suspension Bridge--is one of the best free things to do in Vancouver, BC.
 Located just 15 minutes' drive north of downtown Vancouver, Lynn Canyon Park is a gorgeous park beloved by visitors and locals alike, with lots of free activities for all ages, including the suspension bridge, waterfalls, mini-hikes, and a swimming hole for summer.

 The most famous feature of Lynn Canyon Park is the Lynn Canyon Suspension Bridge, the free alternative to Vancouver's famous (and pricey) Capilano Suspension Bridge.
 Unquestionably, the Capilano Suspension Bridge is by far the more dramatic of the two, and admission to the Capilano Suspension Bridge Park does include several other adventure attractions.
-But the Lynn Canyon Suspension Bridge has a wonderful charm of its own, and, stretched 50 feet above the churning waters, waterfalls, and pools of Lynn Canyon, it's just as beautiful.
+But the Lynn Canyon Suspension Bridge has a wonderful charm of its own, and, stretched more than 150 feet above the churning waters, waterfalls, and pools of Lynn Canyon, it's just as beautiful.

 Plus there are fewer visitors at Lynn Canyon, making it a more peaceful and intimate experience.
 Like Capilano Suspension Bridge, it's pet-friendly so you can bring your four-legged furry friend if you want to do a hike with your dog.